By using our website, you agree to our use of cookies (Visit our privacy policy).

 If a client posted a full script for the audition, don’t record the entire thing.

-Unless required as a guide, casting directors will only listen to a short section of each audition.
+In general, casting directors will only listen to a short section of each audition.

 Recording anything longer is a waste of time and energy you could be putting into another audition.